-Our People Places Planet sustainability programme was implemented with plans for activity being developed for each contract addressing not only carbon emissions, and waste reduction, but also ecology, diversity, staff turnover, safety, community engagement, and society value.
-We were delighted in December to achieve our second consecutive Gold Award by the Sustainability FM Index which placed us in the top five FM companies in the UK.
+Our focus on Sustainability has continued with plans for activity being developed for each contract addressing not only carbon emissions, and waste reduction, but also ecology, diversity, staff turnover, safety, community engagement, and social value.
+We have begun to measure the impact of our contracts on the communities in which we work and have been able to report through the Social Value Portal to add value to our customers.
+We were delighted in December 2019 to achieve our third consecutive Gold Award by the Sustainability FM Index which places us in the top five FM companies in the UK.